Alfresco/alfresco-ng2-components/docs/user-guide/search-configuration-guide.md

 You can have arrayed config.
 At any point in the application only one of this configuration will be used for search.

-The one with default considered as default configuration and user should be able to switch to other configuration (searchform component)
+The one with default considered as default configuration and user should be able to switch to other configuration.
-Search layouts:

 ### Supported Layouts
-ADF support two kind search layouts.
+ADF support two kinds of search layouts.

 1. [Expansion card based layouts](../content-services/components/search-filter.component.md)

    ![Search expansion layout](../docassets/images/expansion-card-layout.png)

 2. [Chip based layout](../content-services/components/search-filter-chips.component.md)

    ![Search chips layout](../docassets/images/search-chip-layout.png)

 The layout is generated for current/selected search configuration.